SciLifeLab/NGI-CellRaiser/README.md

 There are various a GUI tools for downstream analysis: https://github.com/diazlab/scell, http://ilab.hawaii.edu:8111/?_state_id_=a9000d20618de32e&tab=info

+One important R package is http://satijalab.org/seurat/.
+Among others it provides functionality for QC, normalization, dimension reduction (PCA, tSNE), cell clustering, find diff. expr. genes, assign cell type identites to clusters.
+Of all steps static visualizations are supported.

 **The major question I have here is: Which parts of the downstream analysis can we automate?**

 Quality Check of the cells